Phil • Cr. Think • Science • Hist •

 This difference is subtle, but important.

-“Can I be spiritual without religion or supernatural belief?”
+“Can spirituality be grounded in reality without religious or supernatural authority?”

-Both can include meditation, awe, grief, compassion, nature, ethics, art, science, and service.
+Both can include meditation, awe, grief, compassion, nature, ethics, art, science, ritual, and service.
 Both can explore metaphysics and ontology: What is reality?
 What kind of universe are we in?
-What does it mean that I am here now—aware, temporary, and responsible?
+What does it mean that I am here now — aware, temporary, and responsible?

 — map / TST —